ronilaukkarinen/md-wysiwyg-editor/README.md

 ## Features

-* Open and save files as markdown (MD), plain text (TXT), or restricted rich-text (HTML).
+* Open and save files as markdown (MD), constrained rich-text (HTML), or plain text (TXT).
-* Views to edit the document as rich-text, markdown, or HTML code.
-Bidirectional live editing between rich-text and markdown views.
+* Bidirectional live editing between rich-text, markdown, and HTML code views.
-* Rich-text is constrained.
-Only headings, bold, italics, underline, strikethrough, superscript, subscript, bulleted lists, numbered lists, links, block quotes, code, tables, images, and horizontal lines are included.
-All other styling—e.g. font size, font color, spacing, alignment, etc.—is automatically filtered.
+* Rich-text is constrained essentially to the formatting options of markdown and a small amount more.
+The rich-text features that are supported include headings, bold, italics, underline, strikethrough, superscript, subscript, bulleted lists, numbered lists, links, block quotes, code, tables, images, and horizontal lines.
+Everything else—e.g. font size, colors, alignment, positioning, etc.—is automatically sanitized and filtered as soon as it enters the editor.
-* Rich-text is displayed with a fixed appearance.
-Modifiable via stylesheet (or in preferences in the future).
-* Partial support for live conversion of markdown into rich-text in rich-text editing mode.
+* Automatic conversion of typed markdown syntax into rich text in rich-text editing mode.
 For example, typing `# Header title` will make an H1 header and typing `**This text is bold.**` will give bolded text.
-This feature does not currently work for links, tables, or images (use the formatting buttons, keyboard shorcuts, or markdown editing pane instead for these).
-Also includes live conversions for en (--) and em dashes (---).
-* Editing and formatting keyboard shortcuts in rich-text mode (e.g., ctrl+o = open, ctrl+v = paste, ctrl+b = bold, etc.).
-* Find and replace functionality in the rich-text view.
+Does not work for links, images, or tables.
+In addition to markdown syntax, certain strings will automatically convert to special characters (e.g., `--` to en dash and `---` to em dash).
+* The rich-text display appearance is modifiable via stylesheet and this will be available in preferences in the future.
+* Keyboard shortcuts for editing, formatting, etc.

 ## Related

-Similar live/rich-text markdown editors (all desktop applications—mostly [Electron](https://www.electronjs.org/)-based):
+Similar live rich-text-oriented markdown editors (all desktop applications—mostly [Electron](https://www.electronjs.org/)-based):

 * [Typora](https://typora.io/)
 * [Mark Text](https://github.com/marktext/marktext)